Daniel Dae Kim Confirms Hawaii Five-0 Exit: ‘Equality Is Rarely Easy’

 “As an Asian American actor, I know first-hand how difficult it is to find opportunities at all, let alone play a well developed, three dimensional character like Chin Ho … I’ll end by saying that though transitions can be difficult, I encourage us all to look beyond the disappointment of this moment to the bigger picture.
 The path to equality is rarely easy.
 But I hope you can be excited for the future.
 I am.”

-Up next, Kim says he has “new acting projects on the horizon” and his production company 3AD will air its first show The Good Doctor on ABC this fall.
+Kim says he has “new acting projects on the horizon” and his production company 3AD will air its first show, The Good Doctor, on ABC this fall.
 CBS previously confirmed that Grace Park is also leaving the show.